Mortgage Basics #Home Buying #Loan Types

 Fixed-rate mortgages have a fixed payment throughout their mortgage term.
 Their monthly payment, made up of interest and principal portions, stays consistent throughout the term.
 They do not have trigger rates as they consistently pay down the interest and principal over their term.
 Only variable-rate mortgages are affected by trigger rates as their share of interest keeps decreasing their share of principal payments as rates increase.

-Why is the trigger rate important in 2023?
+Why is the trigger rate important in 2024?

 When rates were low back at the start of the pandemic, the Bank of Canada (BoC) had dropped the key overnight lending rate in tandem with the US Federal Reserve (the Fed) significantly due to a slowdown in market activity.
 This provided lower carrying costs for borrowers to book their mortgages on variable rates and qualify for even more.
 Many clients decide to overextend themselves concerning their risk when rates rise.
-As rates have risen as quickly this year as they fell in 2020, the amount of interest that is being paid down on variable mortgages that have a static payment is fast becoming negligible.
+As rates have risen as quickly as they fell in 2020, the amount of interest that is being paid down on variable mortgages that have a static payment is fast becoming negligible.

 What is the difference between ARM and VRM?